zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 720 Trade I/Guest Lecture.md

 If product becomes popular in US City A. then look at the relatives of the X country migrants in City A. An exogenous shock to demand for this product on those social networks in X country.
 Do local retailers respond
 - seems yes. is the mechanism product discovery, or new info about/creation of demand

+Crucially from customs one has data on _individual_ level 'imports' ie online purchases domestic networks from a venmo equivalent to get at friends network. family is known. coworkers also.

+and we have retailers frm tax data

+yale has nielsen data which has BARCODE level data on consumption (locationally?) a lot of this is from supermarkets.
+<font color=#F7B801> can I use this to get location level data on gains from trade OR on pricing </font>
+<font color=#F7B801> amazon primed question - individual level online shopping?
+Problem, no variations</font>

+cons expenditure quarterly by MSA, bridge: fruman et al 17, hottman monarch 20' HS4/HS6 level
+imports: monthly by customs districts, 20K product codes, 2015-19 - Most variation at HS6/10.
+Acosta cox 23.
+Peter schott has this data validate with US custom districts data, debit card transactions data

+Melissa Dell has a cool paper on trade induced violence also a cool test. take ur observed whatever and see vs. placebo randomization of shifts and/or shares.